Prefer watching a video tutorial? View our IMPORTRANGE Google Sheets guide here:

 Spreadsheet URL or Workbook key

 This is the first parameter of the IMPORTRANGE function.
-It contains the Spreadsheet URL or Google key of the Workbook that you want to import from.
+It contains the Spreadsheet URL or Google key of the Workbook that you want to import from in quotation marks.

 Below is where you can find the Google Sheets URL